aryn-ai/sycamore/README.md

 No changes at [datetime] sleeping
 ```

 You can interact with the demo UI while data is being added to the index, but the data won't all be available until the job is done.
+Once this is complete, some sample questions to ask are:

+- Who are the most recent winners of the Sort Benchmark?
+- What are the hardware costs for ELSAR?
+Return as a table.
+- What is CloudSort?

 ## Add a dataset from an arbitrary website